osmzoso/osm2sqlite/README.md

 OSM data can be obtained from a provider such as [Geofabrik](https://download.geofabrik.de).

 There are two program versions:
-- a Python version in a single file ./test/osm2sqlite.py as a prototype
+- a Python version in a single file as a prototype (see ./tools/osm2sqlite.py)
-- a version in C in ./src, see [compilation notes](doc/compile-osm2sqlite.md)
+- a version in C in ./src (see [compilation notes](doc/compile-osm2sqlite.md))

-Time measurement for **saarland.osm (700 MB)**:
+Runtime for a 700 MByte OSM file:
 Python : 2 minutes 36 seconds
 C      : 47 seconds